cdai18/p8105_final_project/project_proposal.md

 Challenges:

 - Our chosen dataset is extremely large and contains data from the last 13 years.
-We anticipate it will be difficult to parse through filter for the data we need.
+We anticipate it will be difficult to parse through and filter for the data we need.
-- There are a lot of location types we couldn’t potentially use as a predictor for rat sightings, so it may be difficult to narrow them down to what might be most significant.
+- There are a lot of location types we could potentially use as a predictor for rat sightings, so it may be difficult to narrow them down to what might be most significant.